sadighian/crypto-rl/README.md

  performance and is not up to date with the **FULL** branch.

 ## 2. Scope
-Application is intended to be used to record limit order book data for reinforcement learning modeling.
+Application is intended to be used to record and simulate limit order book data for reinforcement learning modeling.
 Currently, there is no functionality developed to place order and actually trade.

 ## 3. Dependencies
 - abc